Psychological horror: Video games

 Psychological horror video games are a subgenre of horror video games.
 While such games may be based on any style of gameplay, they are generally more exploratory and "seek to instigate a sense of doubt about what might really be happening" in the player.
 Phantasmagoria (1995), D (1995), Corpse Party (1996) and Silent Hill (1999) are considered some of the first psychological horror games.
-Sometimes, psychological horror games will simulate crashes, file corruptions, and various other errors, such as the 2017 visual novel Doki Doki Literature Club!
+Sometimes, psychological horror games will simulate crashes, file corruptions, and various other errors, such as the 2017 visual novel Doki Doki Literature Club!.

-Aligning with Freud's observations of children's repeated engagement with unpleasurable experiences, researchers have found that many many people derive similar emotions and experiences when engaging in horror video games.
-Scary, disturbing, and unsettling characters in horror media tend to be heightened and exaggerated personifications of our actual anxieties and fears.
+Aligning with Freud's observations of children's repeated engagement with unpleasurable experiences, researchers have found that many people derive similar emotions and experiences when engaging in horror video games.
+Scary, disturbing, and unsettling characters in horror media tend to be heightened and exaggerated personifications of real anxieties and fears.
 It is human nature to be attracted to things that elicit fear and to seek to overcome those fears as it allows individuals to gain "temporary victory over ourselves."
 Horror video games elicit a consistent level of anxiety in players and allow them to act on it.
 To deal with the threat of horror in the game, players are driven to strengthen and protect their characters, and their success translates to both achievement and a cathartic experience having overcome their fears and anxieties.
-Research also indicates that some players even noted diminished fear in their real lives after playing horror video games.
+Research also indicates that some players noted diminished fear in their real lives after playing horror video games.